en An official website of the U.S. Gov

 Community Property State

-If you lived in a community property state during the tax year, the IRS will divide the joint refund based on state law.
+If you live in a community property state during the tax year, special rules apply.
+The IRS may allocate income, withholding, and credits differently.
 Community property states are Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.

 2